FOK THE COUNSELLOR

 Q: What if I'm not sure if I'm ready to come out to my therapist?

 A: You do not need to disclose your sexual orientation or gender identity to your therapist if you are not comfortable doing so.
-However, it can be helpful to find a therapist who is knowledgeable and supportive of LGBTQ+ issues, as they may be better equipped to understand your unique experiences and challenges.
+However, it can be helpful to find a therapist who is knowledgeable and supportive of LGB and Gender Identity issues, as they may be better equipped to understand your unique experiences and challenges.

 Q: Will my therapist keep my information confidential?